COFFEE SCOOP - This scoop measures approximately 1 Tablespoon. It's compact size, (4 3/4") makes it perfect to store inside a coffee canister. $12

 Oven Rack Push/Pull - Probably the most valuable tool in my kitchen.
 This is so much nicer than using oven mitts.
 My oven is kind of old so I use two of them, one on each side of the rack.
 One works for most ovens and is really nice for toaster ovens.
 No more burned fingers and arms from reaching in unprotected.
 (A voice of experience) $9

-Spatula with holes or without - This is a handy spatula for numerous uses.
+Small Spatula - This is a handy spatula for numerous uses.
 It is about 10" long and carved to a chisel edge on the end with a comfortable handle.
-It is available with holes (maybe for draining a hamburger before you take it up) or without holes.
-Without holes $12 With holes $15
+Use for hamburgers, eggs, etc. $12.00

 Crepe Spatula - Since I've never cooked a crepe before I can't say if it works or not, but that is on my list of things to learn.
 My customers really like this 12" utensil and not only use it for crepes, but also for cooking hamburger meat and flipping pancakes.
 The flipping part is about 7" so you have plenty of working space.
 It features a chisel edge on all three sides.
 I now offer a wider version (at the request of a customer, designed by a French student).
 It's about 2 1/2" wide. $12 thin $14 wide